tarashypka/classify1/README.md

 ### Classify romanian language with Python

+#### Input data

+Input data is list of ~100,000 vaccancies written in different languages.
+Most of them are romanian, english or mix of those.
+Data were split into train (~90,000) and test (10,000) examples.
+Labeled test examples could be found in `data/test/text_labeled_ro.json`.

 #### Solution 1 - The *lazy* one

 Use stopwords count as features.
 Since stopwords are usually very frequent